This post may contain affiliate links. Please read my disclosure policy for more details.

 - Once the ricotta cream is ready you can fold in the dark chocolate bits, of you can transfer the ricotta cream into small serving bowl using a spoon or a piping bag and garnish with the shredded or grated dark chocolate , or chocolate chips if you like.

-- Serve cold or at room temperature with fresh berries or shortbread cookies if desired.
+- To make a more impressive dessert, serve your ricotta cream cold or at room temperature with fresh berries or shortbread cookies.
 Enjoy.